vojtasaf/vojtasaf.github.io/_pages/about.md

 #### University of Trento
 <small>2019 - now</small>

-Second year of my Masters programme with specialization in **Cognitive Interaction**.
+Second year of my Master's programme with specialization in **Cognitive Interaction**.
 Currently I'm learning more about Participatory Design, Affective Computing and the psychology of Social Interaction while improving my Prototyping skills.

 #### Aalto University
 <small>2018 - 2019</small>

-First year of the EIT Digital Master School.
-I applied for the programme since I knew I want to take a deeper dive into HCI and enjoyed studying abroad at numerous occasions (exchange in the US & BEST Summer courses).
+First year of the [EIT Digital Master School][eit].
+I applied for the programme since I knew that I want to take a deeper dive into HCI and enjoyed studying abroad at numerous occasions before (exchange in the US & BEST Summer courses).
 Aalto has been the best university I studied at and allowed me to pursue my interests by taking courses such as Digital Ethics (take a look at our [poster][poster]), FinTech Seminar (check out my [essay][psd2] on PSD2) or Design for Transhuman Systems.
 No wonder I ended up with 14 credits more than required.

 #### Czech Technical University in Prague
 <small>2014 - 2018</small>

-Bachelors in **Informatics** at the Faculty of Information Technology, majoring in **Information Systems and Management**.
+Bachelor in **Informatics** at the [Faculty of Information Technology][fit], majoring in **Information Systems and Management**.
 Studying here gave me solid technical foundations in IT and plenty of interesting courses to take such as 3D Printing, Data Mining, Managerial Psychology or Law and Informatics.

 #### University of Texas at El Paso
 <small>Fall 2016</small>

-Semester abroad studying Computer Science.
+Semester abroad spent studying Computer Science.
 This is where I found out about HCI as field of study thanks to prof. Nigel Ward's course.
-I took the class as I believed that it would help me improve at my job at the CTU's Computing and Information Centre back in Prague.
-I enjoy the class very much scored among the best students that ever took it.
+I took his class as I believed that it would help me improve doing my job at the CTU's Computing and Information Centre back in Prague.
+I enjoyed that class very much and scored among the best students that ever took it.
 Another intriguining class that I had was SW Reverse Engineering with practical projects streghtening my awareness in terms of computer security.
 Also learned a bit of Spanish.

 ***
 ## Work experience: